 When I get home, I turn on my computer, and immediately continue what I was doing when I left.
 Watching youtube videos.
 Playing on Tumblr.
 Checking my stats.
 I don’t usually eat until I’m so hungry that I’ve passed into nausea.
 Then, I find the simplest meal I can make, and eat it.
 Sometimes, I write.
 Some nights I take a bath, or make a masque for my face, so that hopefully, I won’t lose much of my beauty.
 Sometimes I bake.
 But I haven’t recently.

 I check a website called Sleepyti.me in order to find out when I should go to sleep to wake up on time.
 Until that time, I play on the internet.
 And then, I go to sleep.
-Sometimes, I masturbate.
+Sometimes, I masturbate or visit my favorite lady from the /escorts/aberdeen page.
 And then, I get up in the morning to do it all again.
 A day in the life of a saleswoman.
 My life is boring, I think.
 Although to be honest… I do love my life.
 I hate it but I love it at the same time.more

 Memory is a fickle thing, inherently wrong, yet personal in the greatest of ways.
 All of our memories are biased, based upon information our mind stores and corrupts.
 Stories we tell ourselves become memories, despite never happening.
 Things that happened turn out a different way when we think back on them.

 Most personal to us all, and most telling of whom we will become, is our very first memory.
 The first bit of light our mind stores away for us in the world.
 These memories hide from us, little snippets of time.
 And then, like magic, a scent, or a sound, the touch of a familiar fabric, or the hum of a certain frequency reminds us, and it comes crashing back like nothing was ever missing at all.